-The probability of getting a pair of white socks when selecting two times is 15 %, thus P(white pair) = 0.15.
+The probability of getting a pair of white socks when making two selections is 15 %, thus P(white pair) = 0.15.

-If P1 (white) is the probability to get a white sock on the first pull, and P2 (white) is the probability to obtain a white sock on the second pull, then following applies:
+If P1 (white) is the probability of getting white sock on the first pull, and P2 (white) is the probability of pulling a white sock the second time, then following applies:

 P1 (white) * P2 (white) = 0,15

 With P1 (white) = 22 / x and P2 (white) = 21 / (x-1)

 This can be illustrated with the following equation which we set equal to zero.